We can help get your license back in Los Angeles County.

 Out of state or out of town

-If you live out of state or outside of Los Angeles county, please call us if you need help with a DMV abstract.
+If you live out of state or outside of Los Angeles County, please call us if you need help.

 Note - if you have already seen a Judge and plead guilty or no contest, and you failed to pay your fine or do your community service by the due date, and the court says your traffic ticket is now a "failure to pay": This means the only way you can get your license back is to pay the fine that GC Services (or other collection agency) is charging you.
 WE CANNOT HELP YOU get your license back if you have already seen a Judge and failed to pay the fine or do the community service by the due date and your ticket status is "failure to pay".

 - License Suspensions and how to deal with them.